Original Medicare and Medicare Advantage plans both cover certain types of approved stem cell therapy.

 Because stem cells can repair and replace cells, the therapy may help with conditions that have few treatment options.
 Currently, doctors use stem cells that come from blood or bone marrow to treat people with cancer, immune system conditions, and blood disorders.

-Despite the potential, many types of stem cell therapy are harmful and illegal, according to the Food and Drug Administration (FDA).
-Although the FDA have approved some types, they have not approved others due to serious safety concerns linked to them, such as tumor development.
+Despite the potential, many types of stem cell therapy are harmful and illegal, according to the

 Medicare covers part of the costs of two types of FDA-approved stem cell therapy, or transplants.
 The coverage applies to transplants, whether doctors perform them on an inpatient or an outpatient basis.